decentraland/adr/RFC/RFC-13-p2p-adapter.md

 Notice the peer relaying the message is not expected to remove itself either as a recipent or as a hop in the route, since this will require encoding the package again.

+# Example scenarios

+TODO

 # Notes

 This proposal has some interesting properties:

 - Since we provide an specific routing table for each message, there is no need to expires message or count hops.
-If a route is cut, the message will not be delivered.
+If a route is cut, the message will not be delivered by the mesh, this means the message should be discarded or use the messaging service fallback instead.
 - The messaging service fallback provide a safety guarantee against network clusters.
 - A given implementation can be optimized by suggesting peers to connect to certain others in order to avoid clustering and minimize messaging service usage.
 This is out of the scope for this document.
 - Since the routing service will know the status of the mesh at all times, it's easy to graph and debug network problems.

+# Challenges

+TODO